Asquera/elk-example/dataset/movies-100k/Readme.md

 It also allows to download and import the [movies-1M](http://grouplens.org/datasets/movielens/) dataset with 1 million ratings from 6.000 users on 4.000 movies.

 The repository should be available at `/vagrant` inside the VM.
-Change directory and set up the dataset.
+Change directory and to set up the project run:

 ```
-$ cd /vagrant/dateset/movies100k
+$ cd /vagrant/dataset/movies-100k
 $ bundle install
 ```